andrewt3000/MachineLearning/transformer.md

 **Chain of thought** (CoT) prompting is a technique that instructs large language models to "show their work" before giving an answer.
 By breaking complex problems down into small, logical steps, the AI mimics human reasoning.

-**Reasoning models** the current generation trains the CoT behavior directly with RL rather than eliciting it via prompting.
-The first public example being DeepSeek-R1 and RL with verifiable rewards (RLVR).
+**Reasoning models** train CoT behavior directly with RL rather than eliciting it via prompting.
+OpenAI's o1 (2024) was the first public example; DeepSeek-R1 (2025) was the first open-weight model with a published method (RL with verifiable rewards, RLVR).

 ## Academic history
 - 2017 transformer paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (Vaswani et al., 2017) [blog](https://research.google/blog/transformer-a-novel-neural-network-architecture-for-language-understanding/)